SteerGroup/coding-best-practices-guide/docs/quality_assurance.md

-section presents a high-level discussion of coding errors, then introduces four tools for preventing, finding, and fixing errors: testing, debugging, test-driven development, and code review, and wraps up with some general recommendations for ensuring quality for different types of coding projects.
+section presents a high-level discussion of coding errors, then introduces four tools for preventing, finding, and fixing errors: testing, debugging, test-driven development, and code review, and wraps up with some general recommendations for ensuring quality on different types of coding projects.

 ## Errors